-Sound can be deployed to produce discomfort, express a threat, or create an ambiance of fear or dread—to produce a bad vibe.
-Sonic weapons of this sort include the “psychoacoustic correction” aimed at Panama strongman Manuel Noriega by the U.S. Army and at the Branch Davidians in Waco by the FBI, sonic booms (or “sound bombs”) over the Gaza Strip, and high-frequency rat repellents used against teenagers in malls.
+Sound can be deployed to produce discomfort, express a threat, or create an ambience of fear or dread--to produce a bad vibe.
+Sonic weapons of this sort include the “psychoacoustic correction” aimed at Panama strongman Manuel Noriega by the U.S. Army and at the Branch Davidians in Waco by the FBI, sonic booms (or “sound bombs”) over the Gaza Strip, and high-frequency rat repellants used against teenagers in malls.
 At the same time, artists and musicians generate intense frequencies in the search for new aesthetic experiences and new ways of mobilizing bodies in rhythm.

 How human musical experience emerges from the audition of organized tones is a riddle of long standing.
 In The Musical Representation, Charles Nussbaum offers a philosophical naturalist's solution.
 Nussbaum founds his naturalistic theory of musical representation on the collusion between the physics of sound and the organization of the human mind-brain.